 6 strategies that can help you bust through your weight loss plateau:

 - Reduce stress and get enough sleep.
 Yes, this is a big deal!
-When you’re under stress and/or you’re not getting enough sleep, the stress hormone, cortisol is elevated and this can hinder weight loss.
+When you’re under stress and/or you’re not getting enough sleep, the stress hormone, cortisol is elevated, and this can hinder weight loss.
 Also, when you’re tired, you’re more likely to eat more (studies show people consume up to 25% more calories when they’re tired) and make fewer healthy choices during the day.

 - Mix up your workouts.
 Adding strength or resistance training is key and what you need if your goal involves reshaping your body.
 Avoid doing the same routine week after week.
 Our bodies adapt to new demands put on it rather quickly.
 By switching things up, you’ll see results quicker.
 Doing cardio-only exercise is not going to work long-term and can actually stall your weight loss efforts.
 It’s good to change your routine every 4-6 weeks or so. **Always check with your health care provider before starting a new exercise routine**

 - Food Journal or tracking.
 While I don’t focus much on calorie counting, it can be helpful to have an approximate calorie goal range.
 If you’re stuck with your weight loss progress, this is a good time to evaluate your food intake amounts and choices.
 It’s not always that your calories need to be lower, so it can be a tricky thing to figure out.
 If you’ve been eating too few calories, weight loss can stall too.
 Try playing with the numbers and see what works.
-Go too low and you’ll lose muscle.
+Go too low, and you’ll lose muscle.
 NOT what you want since that will affect your metabolism negatively as well as your shape.

 Bonus Tip: Water!
 Be sure you’re drinking plenty of water every day – approximately half your weight in ounces.
 Don’t wait until you are thirsty.
 Water helps with digestion and elimination.
-Water intake is an important element of our overall health as well as for weight loss.
+Water intake is an essential element of our overall health as well as for weight loss.

 If you’re feeling a little discouraged, focus on the positive and how you’re making better choices.
-Do the best you can for your health each day and you WILL see and feel changes.
+Do the best you can for your health each day, and you WILL see and feel changes.
 Be patient and keep moving forward, one healthy choice at a time.
 Slow and steady is the way to go for long-term success.
-Keep it up and you will break through your weight loss plateau.
+Keep it up, and you will break through your weight loss plateau.

 There may be other underlying conditions including hormonal imbalances that can hinder weight loss.
 Thus, it’s a good idea to seek a health care practitioner who deals with this.

-Promise yourself you are not going to give up…you are in this for the long haul and you’re worth it!
+Promise yourself you are not going to give up…you are in this for the long haul, and you’re worth it!